StalkR/winpulse/README.md

 Build with:
 `go get -ldflags -H=windowsgui -trimpath github.com/StalkR/winpulse`

-* `-ldflags -H=windowsgui` are to avoid a console Window since it is a systray app.
-You may still run it in command-line to see the log.
+* `-ldflags -H=windowsgui` is to avoid a console Window since it is a systray app

 * `-trimpath` ([new in Go 1.13][6]) is to remove all file system paths from the compiled executable, to improve build reproducibility.